duckduckgo/duckduckhack-docs/duckduckhack/submitting/checklist.md

 - **APIs must be accessible via GET requests, and authorized via URL parameters.**

 	Currently we cannot support POST requests.

-We also cannot authorize requests via OAuth or HTTP Headers.
+	Instant Answers cannot authorize requests with OAuth or HTTP Headers.

 - **APIs must respond in under 1 second, and with less than 200kb of data.**

+	We do not recommend "APIs" that are actually static hosted files.
+You can, however, [use a data file](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/backend-reference/data-files.html) as part of your Instant Answer.

 	If you're not sure about this, we're happy to help.